aws/aws-eks-best-practices/content/scalability/docs/data-plane.md

 Amazon recommends using immutable infrastructure that is built, tested, and promoted from an automated, declarative system, but if you have a requirement to patch systems quickly then you will likely need to patch existing systems in place.
 Because of the large time differential between patching and replacing systems we recommend using [AWS Systems Manager Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-patch.html) to automate patching nodes when required to do so.

 Patching nodes will allow you to quickly roll out security updates and replace the instances on a regular schedule after your AMI has been updated.
-If you are using [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket) we recommend using the [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) to keep your nodes up to date automatically.
+If you are using an operating system with a read-only root file system like [Flatcar Container Linux](https://flatcar-linux.org/) or [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket) we recommend using the update operators that work with those operating systems.
+The [Flatcar Linux update operator](https://github.com/flatcar/flatcar-linux-update-operator) and [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) will reboot instances to keep nodes up to date automatically.